RhyanRodriguez3/SQL-Guide/README.md

 Contains SQL code for reuse and projects

 ## 1. Data Query Language (DQL)
-Clauses/commands used for retrieving data from dbs. https://learnsql.com/blog/standard-sql-functions-cheat-sheet/standard-sql-functions-cheat-sheet-a4.pdf
+Clauses/commands to retrieve data from db. https://learnsql.com/blog/standard-sql-functions-cheat-sheet/standard-sql-functions-cheat-sheet-a4.pdf

 - `SELECT` *Column1* Retrieves all data or specific columns from a db.
 - `DISTINCT` Removes duplicate records from a column.